 Retinal tears are potentially serious, and immediate treatment is the best way to prevent retinal detachment.
-At Mile High Retina, board-certified ophthalmologist and retina surgeon Mark E. Patron, MD, offers the best in retinal care at the main location located in Denver, Colorado, with satellite services in Goodland, Kansas.
+At Mile High Retina, board-certified ophthalmologist and retina surgeon Mark E. Patron, MD, offers the best in retinal care at the main location located in Denver, Colorado.
 Get treatment for your retinal tear early before it takes your vision.
-Call the office or book an assessment with online scheduling.
+Call the office today.

 A retinal tear is a rip in the retina, the thin layer of nerve cells at the back of your eye.
 Your retina is crucial for your eyesight, sending signals to your brain that allow you to form visual images.

 Without treatment, a retinal tear can lead to a retinal detachment in which your retina peels away from the back wall of your eye.
 You could also experience a vitreous hemorrhage, in which you bleed into the vitreous gel that fills the back of your eye.